Haiti priest recounts abduction by gang holding missionaries

 Milien took that as a death threat and doubled down.
 “I told them, ‘Continue to pray,’” he said he told his fellow captives.
 “One day, we will be free.”

-Eventually Milien and the five others were released after an undisclosed ransom sum was paid.
+Eventually Milien and the five others were released after an undisclosed ransom amount was paid.

 Their freedom came via a knock on the door on the 20th day of their captivity.
 It was 11 p.m.